ibressler/firesound/README.md

 This in turn, is used to control the initially determined playback volume via `tinymix`.

+Providing an arbitrary argument to the listener scripts `listen_fireremote.sh` or `listen_soundbar.sh` keeps them in the foreground and outputs debug information for each input event.
+Otherwise, during normal operation a log file is created in the `log` subdirectory of the scripts directory: `firesound/log`.

 ## Licensing

 This tool is available under the terms of the GPLv3.